 The response of the human brain to light harks back to Cro-Magnon times, when sunrise signalled the earliest opportunity to leave your cave to get your breakfast without being pounced on by a carnivorous beast lurking in the shadows.
-In modern times, most of us are slightly less adept at settling into the circadian rhythm of our prehistoric ancestors, waking up at sunrise and going to bed at sunset, but we have nevertheless retained the same response to light.
-When light enters the eye, it is detected by the retina, which contains a tiny population of cells that express the light-sensitive pigment, melanopsin.
-These cells project out and signal to areas of the subconscious brain that regulate circadian rhythms, sleep and brain function.
+In modern times, most of us are slightly less adept at settling into the circadian rhythm of our prehistoric ancestors, waking at sunrise and going to bed at sunset, but we have nevertheless retained the same response to light.
+When light enters the eye, it is detected by the retina, where a tiny population of cells that express the light-sensitive pigment, melanopsin, project out and signal to areas of the subconscious brain that regulate circadian rhythms, sleep and brain function.

 This research demonstrates that abnormal exposure to light, for example during the Winter months when light is harder to come by, has a direct effect on how you feel and how your brain works, and may lend support to the use of phototherapy as a way to ameliorate these issues.

 LeGates TA, Altimus CM, Wang H, Lee HK, Yang S, Zhao H, Kirkwood A, Weber ET, & Hattar S (2012).
 Aberrant light directly impairs mood and learning through melanopsin-expressing neurons.
 Nature, 491 (7425), 594-8 PMID: 23151476